5g-ucl-idrbt/oaisetup/README.md

 * Click on the **source code** and Download the **uicc** file.
 * Then Extract the **uicc** ZIP file.
+* Note:- Use Ubuntu 20.04LTS 64bit OS for SIM Write.

  ## Insert the card in the reader and the reader in a USB port: